ztyyLV/web-twain-docs/indepth/features/barcode.md

 ### As document classifier

 The following code reads all barcodes from all images and put images which have the same barcode into one document.
-Images without any barcode are put into one document as well.
+Images without any barcode are put into another separate document.

 ``` javascript
 // `aryIndices` consists of multiple arrays each of which represents a document